threefoldfoundation/info_cloud/src/planetfs/threefold_filesystem.md

 ![](img/quantum_safe_storage_scale.png)

-## Getting Started
+## Try it Out

-### Install
+### Intro

-Please find below a walkthrough on how to use the Planetary File System to backup your local machine on the ThreeFold Grid.
+There is currently a demo of the Planetary Secure File System available, which uses the storage nodes of a ThreeFold VDC to back data up to the ThreeFold Grid.
+Below you'll find instructions for using a bootstrap executable file that runs on Linux or in a Linux Docker container to set up the complete environment necessary to use the file system.

+Please note that this solution is currently for testing only and some important features are still under development.

+### VDC and Z-Stor Config

-First download the ZDB config file.
-This file can be found in the upper right corner of the `VDC Storage Nodes` screen.
-2 configurations are available: an IPv4 and an IPv6 version.
+If you haven't already, go ahead and [deploy a VDC](evdc_deploy).
+Then download the Z-Stor config file, found in the upper right corner of the `VDC Storage Nodes` screen.
+Unless you know that IPv6 works on your machine and within Docker, choose the IPv4 version of the file.

 ![](img/planetaryfs_zdbconfig.png)

-As described in [Manage Storage Nodes](evdc_storage), this file contains the nodes with attributes and how to access them.
+As described in [Manage Storage Nodes](evdc_storage), this file contains the necessary information to connect with the 0-dbs running on the storage nodes in your VDC.
+It also contains an encryption key used to encrypt data that's uploaded as well as a field to specify your etcd endpoints.
+Using the defaults here is fine.

+### Bootstrap Executable

 Download now the Planetary FileSystem bootstrap, available [here](https://github.com/threefoldtech/quantum-storage/releases/download/v0.0.1/planetaryfs-bootstrap-linux-amd64).

 > __Remark__:
+For now, the bootstrap executable is only available for Linux.
+We'll cover how to use it within an Ubuntu container in Docker, which will also work on MacOS.

+First, we'll start an Ubuntu container with Docker, enabling fuse file system capabilities.
+In a terminal window,

-For now, the bootstrap is only available as a Linux binary.
-For deployment on MacOS please install the binary in a Docker and execute this binary inside an Ubuntu machine using the command `docker run -it --cap-add SYS_ADMIN --device /dev/fuse ubuntu:20.04`
+`docker run -it --name zdbfs --cap-add SYS_ADMIN --device /dev/fuse ubuntu:20.04`

-For running the container, execute the following command :
+Next, we'll copy the Z-Stor config file and the bootstrap executable into the running container.
+In a separate terminal window, navigate to where you downloaded the files and run:

+`docker cp planetaryfs-bootstrap-linux-amd64 zdbfs:/root/`
+`docker cp <yourzstorconfig.toml> zdbfs:/root/`

+Back in the container's terminal window, `cd /root` and confirm that the two files are there with `ls`.
+Then run the bootstrap executable, specifying your config file:

+`chmod u+x planetaryfs-bootstrap-linux-amd64`
-`./planetaryfs-bootstrap-linux-amd64 <yourzdbsconfig.toml>`
+`./planetaryfs-bootstrap-linux-amd64 <yourzstorconfig.toml>`

-Execution of this bootstrap will show you that the back-end is ready for dispersing the data.
+Execution of this bootstrap will start up all necessary components and show you that the back-end is ready for dispersing the data.

 ![](img/planetaryfs_bootstrap_ready.png)

-As from now, copying files to the directory `/root/.threefold/mnt/zdbfs` automatically creates an operational backup of these files to the available storage, dispersed over the ThreeFold grid.

-The result of this exercise is a quantum-safe storage mechanism :
-- The data is backed up in a seamless way;
-- The amount of info that can be stored is unlimited, up to petabytes;
-- If some storage nodes get lost, files can be repaired without a problem;
-- it is ready for any application or protocol to run on top of it.
+After that, your Planetary Secure File System will be mounted at `/root/.threefold/mnt/zdbfs`.
+Files copied there will automatically be stored on the Grid incrementally as chunks of a certain size are filled, by default 32Mb.
+In a future release, this will no longer be a limitation.